johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 18. Check for proper voltages from power supplies and from source power.

-                19. Check that connections to VFDs are secure and that the drive is functioning correctly.
-Measure voltage, freq, and amperage on all legs.
-They should be equal.

-                20. Check that wires to PLCs are secure.

-                21. Check the ladder logic if possible with a Laptop PC.

-                22. If PLC inputs and outputs are bypassed using multiplexers, then check the lights on the multiplexers.

-                23. Check input and output lights on the PLC.
-Compare these against the schematics.

                 24. Check that input and output cards are seated securely.